Taffer/joplin-userstyles/README.md

 * `userstyle-onenote` - A `userstyle.css` that mimics elements of OneNote's WYSIWYG renderer.

+## Donations

+Want to add your lovely `userstyle.css` here so people can find it easily?
+Here's what I'd like:

+* Your `userstyle.css`.
+* A description of the style.
+* A screen shot of the style in action.
+(Optional, for when I add screen shots demonstrating the styles to this page.)

+If you want your `userstyle.css` to be covered by a different license, that's totally fine, include the relevant info _inside a comment_ or provide a link in a comment, and I'll point it out as an exception in the [License] section here.

 ## License

 These files are covered by a [CC0 1.0 Universal license](LICENSE), so please